Jingye Temple (Shaanxi): People's Republic of China

 After the establishment of the Communist State, Foxin (佛心) and Zhizhen (智真) successively served as abbot of the temple.

 In 1960, the temple had been a resurgence of interest in Buddhism, more than 50 monks lived in the temple.

 In 1966, Mao Zedong launched the Cultural Revolution, the temple was devastated by the Red Guards.
 Scriptures, historical documents, statues of Buddha, and other works of art were either removed, damaged or destroyed in the movement.

 After the 3rd Plenary Session of the 11th Central Committee of the Chinese Communist Party, according to the national policy of free religious belief, Jingye Temple was officially reopened to the public in 1983.
 That same year, it was designated as a National Key Buddhist Temple in Han Chinese Area.

 Architecture

 The entire temple faces south with the Shanmen, Four Heavenly Kings Hall, Mahavira Hall, Five Contemplations Dining Hall, and the Buddhist Texts Library along the central axis of the complex.

 Shanmen

 The Shanmen was designed by Zhang Jinqiu (张锦秋).
-Under the eaves is a plaque with the Chinese characters "Jingye Temple" written by Nan Huai-Chin.
+There is a plaque under the eaves written by Nan Huai-Chin in Chinese characters: "Jingye Temple".